 The term “negative symptoms” refers to impairment of a person’s ability to function normally.
 Someone with schizophrenia symptoms may speak in a monotone instead of varying their pitch based on the situation at hand, for example.
 Poor hygiene, lack of eye contact and limited facial expressions are also signs that someone with schizophrenia isn’t functioning as well as they should be.

 Disorganized thinking interferes with a person’s ability to communicate with others.
 Some people who develop schizophrenia display a symptom known as “word salad.”
 This is when they string together several random phrases that have nothing to do with each other.
 Schizophrenic patients may also provide completely irrelevant information when someone asks them questions.

 Risk Factors for Psychiatric Disorders Like ADHD and Schizophrenia

-A few factors make it more likely that someone will receive an ADHD diagnosis or schizophrenia diagnosis at some point in their lives.
+A few factors make it more likely that someone will receive an ADHD prior juvenile diagnoses or schizophrenia diagnosis at some point in their lives.

 ADHD Risk Factors

 An ADHD diagnosis is much more common in people who have blood relatives with ADHD or another mental illness.
 Blood relatives include siblings and parents.
 Smoking and drinking alcohol during pregnancy are also linked to an increased risk of ADHD in children.
 Additional risk factors include premature birth, low birth weight and exposure to lead and other environmental toxins.
 Environmental toxins can interfere with brain development, increasing the risk of ADHD and other psychiatric disorders.

 Schizophrenia Risk Factors